This section explains how to configure and personalize several aspects of the tool. It covers the following topics:

 Show Connection URIs button or not in

-the databases’ and views’ details page.
+the databases’, views’ and web services’ details page.
 If you choose to show it, you can customize several

-- Introduction text of the database connections panel: this will be shown in the panel instead of the default introduction.
+Introduction text of the connections panel: this will be shown in the panel instead of the default introduction.

 The Data Catalog allows showing usage statistics of the views and web services by analyzing the usage data collected by Denodo Virtual DataPort.
 This feature requires some preparation steps, that will be explained later on this section.

 When this feature is enabled, the details page of views and web services includes a new tab that shows some statistics about its usage (after they are collected and computed).

 In order to show the Usage tab in the details page of views and web services, a user with administration privileges has to perform the following steps:

 Configure the Denodo Monitor to store the log of requests in a database (for instance, a table in Oracle).
 By default, Denodo Monitor saves the log information to a file.
 You need to modify this to use a database instead the log file.